Why Don’t They Just Leave?

 Courtney Furlong

 Courtney Furlong, MS, MEd, LPC, CRC, is a native of Atlanta, GA and a graduate of Auburn University with a Master of Science in Human Development and Family Science and a Master of Education in Rehabilitation Counseling.
-Furlong has spent over 20 years working with victims of commercial sexual exploitation from ten countries covering Asia, Africa, Europe, and North America.
-She is currently pursuing a doctorate in Human Development and Family Science at Auburn University.
-Courtney focuses her research on sex trafficking, sexual assault, and gender violence.
+A licensed counselor, Furlong has spent over 20 years working with victims of commercial sexual exploitation from ten countries covering Asia, Africa, Europe, and North America.
+She is currently a PhD Candidate in Human Development and Family Science at Auburn University and serves as the Director of Research for Street Grace.

 Previous